ThunderFly-aerospace/TFI2CADT01/doc/tindie.md

 The product is gradually evolving and improving based on user requirements.
 Currently (as of 02/2024), the TFI2CADT01B revision is being shipped.
 In the development process, we keep backward compatibility, for example by keeping the same form factor or communication interface.
 The complete list of changes is in [releases](https://github.com/ThunderFly-aerospace/TFI2CADT01/releases).

 #### TFI2CADT01B - (from 2/2024)
- * JST-GH connectors moved slightly into PCB contour to enhance protection of connector and improve soldering quality.
+ * JST-GH connectors moved slightly into the PCB contour to enhance the protection of the connector and improve soldering quality.

 #### TFI2CADT01A - initial version